 In fact, many employers shun candidates who exemplify the skills and determination to work for themselves?
 I think there are some similarities with the reasons many military veterans are challenged to find employment in the corporate world, and that is that hiring managers avoid what they don’t understand; never having been a freelancer (or a soldier) themselves, they can’t quite see how these candidates would fit in.
 And don’t get me started on my colleagues in HR, many of whom lack the imagination to parse a non-traditional resume.

-So, How Can a Freelancer Get a Full Time Job?
+So, How Can Freelancers Get Hired Full Time?

-if you’re a freelancer who’s decided that it’s time to get a full time job, consider these suggestions:
+if you’re a freelancer who’s decided that it’s time to find full time work, consider these suggestions:

 Network ok, this is true for everyone, but critical for freelancers.
 Work those connections and get as many people advocating for you as possible.
 Avoid HR whenever possible, seek out the hiring manager and present your value proposition.

-Think about calling yourself a consultant when you’re actually a freelancer Some employers read that as code for “unemployed and couldn’t figure out how to address the employment gap.
+Think twice before calling yourself a consultant when you’re actually a freelancer Some employers read that as code for “unemployed and couldn’t figure out how to address the employment gap.
 Read the article I wrote on the subject for the Wall Street Journal.

 Consider jobs in project management this tip comes from Nick Corcordilos, who writes, “by definition, that’s what makes most self-employed people successful.
 And as the job hunter, I’d emphasize that and I’d perhaps avoid jobs where it’s not part of the work.”